Terran-Source/simple-diary/README.md

 # simple-diary
-A Simple Diary application in Node with Express, BigData, Auth
+A Simple Diary application in Node with Express, Mongo, Auth